 Does the excess weight affect their relationships with others?
 I had a client who avoided being with her skinny sisters because she was the FAT one in the family.
 It was humiliating for her.
 She felt depressed just thinking about it.

-Are there activities they can’t participate in anymore?
-Places or people they avoid?
+- Are there activities they can’t participate in anymore?

 Poke around a little and you'll find an open wound filled with pain, remorse, and self-hatred.